valespring/place-framework/README.md

 ## Grid

 ### Intro
-BOLT's grid system utilizes specific viewport targeting.
+PLACE's grid system utilizes specific viewport targeting.
 This is to eliminate overrides, such as `!important`, and let the developer decide every single viewport they need the grid active.
 For example, let's consider a simple scenario where we need a 1/2 column layout in tablet and desktop only.

 ```html
 <div class="row-lg row-md">